WHMHammer/robust-mini-batch-gradient-descent/README.md

         While not converged and not exceeding max_iter iterations:
             Randomly select batch_size samples without replacement
-            Calculate the squared losses of all the samples in the batch Calculate the gradient of w, ignoring the effects of the ε ⋅ batch_size samples with the largest losses Update w := w - η ⋅ gradient
+            Calculate the squared losses of all the samples in the batch Calculate the gradient of the losses with respect to w, ignoring the effects of the ε ⋅ batch_size samples with the largest losses
+            Update w := w - η ⋅ gradient
         Return w